WELCOME TO GOLDTHWAIT RESERVATION

 Event/Area Use Permits

 If you would like to hold an event at the park or beach/dune area of Goldthwait, permits are required for parties of more than 12 people.
-These larger organized parties must be approved by the Officers of the Reservation prior to use and applicants are required to submit an Area Use Permit Application (PDF).
+These larger organized parties must be approved by the Officers of the Reservation prior to use and applicants are required to submit a General Use Permit Application (see form link below).
 Applicants must be Goldthwait donors and pay the applicable permit fee and a deposit to cover any clean-up expenses.
 Please contact Jeanne Kleene at 617-922-0656 or email email@example.com to confirm availability of your desired date and to submit your request.
 For more information, see the Policies & Permits page.

-For use of the firepit in the park area (regardless of the number of people), please use the Area Use Permit Application (PDF).
+For use of the firepit in the park area (regardless of the number of people), please use the same General Use Permit Application.

 We’re always looking for the community’s support to help keep Goldthwait Reservation clean, healthy, and ready for visitors.
 There are many opportunities to help out, ranging from participating in a beach/marsh cleanup, helping to remove invasive vegetation within the marsh, or joining a fundraising effort.
 To learn more about how you can help join the cause, email firstname.lastname@example.org.